jupyter-naas/site/site/docs/solutions/expert-program.md

 :::tip

-We're in the early alpha stage, we recommend booking a meeting with us for personalized guidance and support.
+We're in the early alpha stage, this page is constantly evolving, book a call with us to learn more.

 :::